In this Software Architecture tutorial, we will learn the following

 One-tier architecture has all the layers such as Presentation, Business, Data Access layers in a single software package.
 Applications that handle all the three tiers such as MP3 player, MS Office come under the one-tier application.
 The data is stored in the local system or a shared drive.

 The Two-tier architecture is divided into two parts:

 2. Database (Data Tier)

-Client system handles both Presentation and Application layers and Server system handles Database layer.
-It is also known as client server application.
+The client system handles both Presentation and Application layers and the Server system handles the Database layer.
+It is also known as a client-server application.
 The communication takes place between the Client and the Server.
-Client system sends the request to the Server system and the Server system processes the request and sends back the data to the Client System
+The client system sends the request to the server system and the Server system processes the request and sends back the data to the Client System